What is campylobacteriosis?

 Tips for preventing campylobacteriosis

 - Cook all poultry products thoroughly.
+All meat and poultry should have reached a temperature of 75°C or above at their thickest part during cooking.
 The meat will be cooked properly when it is no longer pink and the juices from deep inside the meat run clear.

 - Do not eat poultry that is only partially cooked.